CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NCLU-to-NVUE-Commands.md

 weight: 300
 ---

 Cumulus Linux version 4.4 introduces a new CLI called {{<kb_link latest="cl" url="System-Configuration/NVIDIA-User-Experience-NVUE.md" text="NVUE">}}.
-NVUE is a complete object model for Cumulus Linux, which makes translating configurations from one vendor to another much more reliable the first time you use Cumulus Linux and across Cumulus Linux versions.
+NVUE is a complete object model for Cumulus Linux.
+It makes translating configurations from one vendor to another much more reliable the first time you use Cumulus Linux and across Cumulus Linux versions.

-This KB article describes how to translate common NCLU configurations to NVUE commands and bring you up to speed in using NVUE.
+This KB article describes how to translate common NCLU configurations to NVUE commands and bring you up to speed using NVUE.

 ## Hostname and System